araobp/sensor-network/README.md

 ## Use cases

+#### Working with IoT gateway

+This [IoT gateway implementation](./agent) automatically detects sensor devices attached to the box, and publish data from the devices to MQTT server such as Mosquitto.

 #### Working with Juputer/IPython

 I connected the acceleration sensor block to my laptop PC on which Node-RED was running.
 Then I performed actual measurement with the sensor on a bus.
 All the data was saved on MongoDB via Node-RED, and I dumped it on a file in CSV format.